starring: Jason Mewes, Richard Riehle and Floyd Abel

 I'll give the killer's dumb MO a little credit for being the most exaggerated reason to kill, so much that it's actually funny.
 However, I can't ignore this film's lack of anything exciting; I have no beef with high survival count so long as their attempt to live through the night makes it worthwhile, hence why I gave The Zero Boys also a fair rating, but these teens are hardly interesting, their attempts to fight back only got my attention by the last five minutes as they spent most of their time flailing and punching our badguys into unconsciousness, and the villains failed to make any impact at all!
 There's also some really odd continuity problems here; like whatever happened to that guy sailing the boat with the kids?
 He was there for one scene, and then right after the kids got stuck in the ocean, he disappears.
 Then there's the villains' (and even one teen's) uncanny ability to survive anything (including an entire boat exploding) which is kinda pushing the slasher film rule way above the usual level.

 I actually bought this movie the time it came into the shelves, and watched it soon enough.
-I recall hating it at first viewing, but I forgotten about it and re-watched it after seeing a blog friend of mine reviewed it, hoping this time around my opinions had changed.
+I recall hating it at first viewing, but I forgotten about it for some time so I have to re-watch this dreck hoping the next time around my opinions would have changed.
 Guess not.

 So yeah, unless you fancy yourself an economically challenged killer who can survive being burned alive, even if it's clear they're human, then go for it.
 If not, good for you!
 You can do bloody better...